andresmechali/tp-challenge/README.md

 ## Type checking

 It's always a good practice to check for type errors before running the code.
 For a serious project I would probably use Flow, which works really good with React.

+## Responsive

+As said before, this widget is intended to run on a web app, and has not been designed with responsiveness in mind.
+Some minor tweaks could allow it to be displayed nicely on mobiles.